MekhzZ/Data_Factory_pipelines_in_Microsoft_Fabric/README.md

-## Orchestrate processes and data movement with Microsoft Fabric
+## Use Data Factory pipelines in Microsoft Fabric